Arsenal 1–2 Manchester United (1999)

 The replay of the 1998–99 FA Cup semi-final between Arsenal and Manchester United was a football match that took place at Villa Park in Birmingham, England, on 14 April 1999.

 The game is often described as one of Manchester United's greatest ever, and Giggs' winning goal is frequently cited as one of the greatest goals ever scored in English football.
-Rob Smyth of The Guardian described it as "the greatest game in the modern era of English football. […] this match […] had such gravitas, subtlety, intensity and excellence that it should have been shown on HBO.)"
+Rob Smyth of The Guardian described it as "the greatest game in the modern era of English football. […] this match […] had such gravitas, subtlety, intensity and excellence that it should have been shown on HBO."

 Background

-Manchester United and Arsenal were rivals at the top of English football; Arsenal won the 1997–98 Premier League with United finishing second, and then Arsenal beat United 3–0 in the 1998 FA Charity Shield.
-The two teams competed for the 1998–99 Premier League and also met in the semi-final of the 1998–99 FA Cup, which was a 0–0 draw after extra time, necessitating a replay.
+Manchester United and Arsenal were rivals at the top of English football; Arsenal won the 1997–98 FA Premier League with United finishing second.
+They achieved the Double by also winning the 1997–98 FA Cup.
+As a result, United took the vacated 1998 FA Charity Shield berth through their league position, which Arsenal won 3–0 at the start of the season.
+The two teams were also vying for the 1998–99 FA Premier League title where in the fixtures, Arsenal won 3–0 again at Highbury in September and both sides drew 1–1 at Old Trafford in February.

+Initial semi-final tie

+The original semi-final fixture took place three days prior, on 11 April also at Villa Park, which ended in a 0–0 draw after extra time and so necessitated a replay.
+During the first half, Roy Keane had a goal controversially disallowed for an offside decision against assist provider Ryan Giggs.
+Arsenal defender Nelson Vivas got sent off for a second bookable offence in extra time.